r0f1/datascience/README.md

 ## Contributing

 Do you know a package that should be on this list?
 Did you spot a package that is no longer maintained and should be removed from this list?
-Then feel free to submit your pull request or create a new issue.
+Then feel free to read the [contribution guidelines](CONTRIBUTING.md) and submit your pull request or create a new issue.

-## Licence
+## License

+MIT